michaelmcclimon/michaelmcclimon/README.md

 - 📫 How to contact me? @ ----> mickeymcclimon@gmail.com ; I look forward to hearing from you!

 Fun Fact: I love Formula 1, and I am a Fan Token holder of Aston Martin F1 team and Alfa Romeo F1 team!
 Also own Arsenal FC (AFC) Tokens.
-Chainlink Developer Expert ask me about it!!
+Chainlink Developer Expert.

 <!---
 michaelmcclimon/michaelmcclimon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.